Aircloak/aircloak/air/docs/content/datastores.md

 ## SAP HANA

-Early support for versions from 2.x and newer is provided.
+Beta support for versions from 2.x and newer is provided.

 ## MongoDB